Carbon monoxide detector chirping? Is your carbon monoxide detector (alarm) trying to tell you something?

 Kidde Help Center: Find out if your beeping carbon monoxide alarm is in end-of-life.

-Important Note! carbon monoxide alarms do not detect the presence of carbon monoxide when in end-of-life mode.
+Important Note!
+Carbon monoxide alarms do not detect the presence of carbon monoxide when in end-of-life mode.
+Replace your carbon monoxide alarms before the end-of-life warning.
+If you think your carbon monoxide alarm is nearing its end-of-life, replace it today.

 *Models equipped with end-of-life hush feature can be temporarily silenced for 3-day intervals for a total of 30 days.